eclipse/imagen/docs/guide/j2d-concepts/index.md

 class in the architecture; it is a concept.
 A tile is one of a set of regular rectangular regions that span the image on a regular grid.
 In the `RenderedImage` interface, there are several methods that relate to tiles and a tile grid.
-These methods are used by the JAI API, rather than the Java 2D API.
+These methods are used by the Eclipse ImageN API, rather than the Java 2D API.
 In the Java 2D API, the implementation of the `WritableRenderedImage` (`BufferedImage`) is defined to have a single tile.
 This, the `getWritableTile` method will return all the